 In order to receive federal student aid at Wright State University, federal regulations require you meet Satisfactory Academic Progress (SAP) requirements.

-To maintain satisfactory academic progress, undergraduate students with 16 or more attempted semester hours and graduate/doctoral students with 9 or more attempted semester hours must meet SAP requirements.
+To maintain satisfactory academic progress, undergraduate students and graduate/doctoral students must meet SAP requirements.

 Boonshoft School of Medicine and School of Professional Psychology students are eligible for federal student aid provided they meet all academic stipulations defined by their professional program of study.